 “Sleeping for seven to nine hours a night will help combat fatigue, but it goes beyond that,” says Piety.
 “A good night’s sleep gives a student’s brain time to shift all of what they’ve been studying from their short-term memory into their long-term memory so they can remember what they learned for that upcoming final.”

 Campus and Other Resources:

-From Saturday, April 23, through Saturday, April 30, SARC is partnering with the student union to host Study Union, a series of 80 final exam review sessions available to students both in-person and online.
+From April 23-27, SARC is partnering with the student union to host Study Union, a series of dozens of final exam review sessions available to students both in-person and online.
 A schedule of the sessions is available on the SARC website, which is also where students can join live sessions remotely and view video recordings of completed sessions.

 Piety also recommends a variety of apps that students may find helpful as they prepare for finals, including Headspace, Buddhify, Insight Timer, Simple Habit and Unplug.
 Forest and Flora are apps that help students to unplug from their phones and develop habits to help them be more productive and present.

 Piety points out that this can be a time of high stress and anxiety even for students who have been preparing for finals since the first day of class.
-On Tuesday, April 26, at 11 a.m., the Counseling and Psychological Services (CAPS) office is offering a stress management workshop.
+On April 26 at 1 p.m., the Counseling and Psychological Services (CAPS) office is offering a virtual stress management workshop.
 Students can find more information about the workshop on the CAPS website.
 CAPS also offers a 24/7 crisis hotline (407-823-2811) for students who are in distress.

 “We see a higher incidence of that around finals time,” says Piety.
 “We always recommend that students call that hotline if they feel like they need help.”